lunes 31 de agosto de 2009

 In a way, a lot of us are taking this train (going aaaany-wheere!), in probably the worst economic climate since the Great Depression.
 And me, graduating with a bilingual MBA from Spain.
 The next few months will be anyone's guess what will happen.

 Graduation was strange.
 Emotional for some, unemotional for me.
 I guess it's because the future is so uncertain.
 I came to the MBA partly to "change the world" but right now it seems like I'm solely living in this world.
 I don't know if that makes much sense.
-I also came abroad to figure out who I am, but sometimes I feel that I'll be going back to the States more confused than ever.
-But I know I'm ready for a new job, and a new life in a new city.

 Anyways, the night before graduation, I went to probably the last Calatrava BBQ hosted by David P I might ever go to.
 It was a classic.
 Sun, beer, food, good IESE company.
 I spent the night before graduation salsa dancing with Prisque.
 It was a strange feeling, because I knew Prisque would be leaving to Paris soon.